 CAVHS offers a wide range of clinical training opportunities in mental health and serves as a training site for numerous clinical training programs based jointly at CAVHS/UAMS.
 In addition to serving as an anchor site for the South Central MIRECC, CAVHS is also home to the HSR&D Center for Mental Healthcare and Outcomes Research (CeMHOR) and the VA Behvavioral Health Quality Enhancement Research Initiative program.
 CAVHS also maintains a close relationship with the UAMS Division of Health Services Research at the Psychiatric Research Institute and the UAMS Translational Research Institute.

 Little Rock Site Leader

 South Central MIRECC Administrative Officer

 Southeast Louisiana Veterans Healthcare System (SLVHCS) provides quality, compassionate, safe health care to Veteran patients throughout 23 parishes in southeast Louisiana.
 In the aftermath of Hurricane Katrina, the New Orleans VAMC was devastated.
 SLVHCS reorganized to meet the needs of Veterans and now consists of eight community-based clinics located in New Orleans, Slidell, Hammond, St. John Parish, Houma, Franklin, Bogalusa and Baton Rouge.
 Ninety percent of patients live within 30 minutes of primary and mental health services.
 Specialty care is available through the New Orleans and Baton Rouge clinics and inpatient services are coordinated through community facilities and other VA medical centers.
 Programs are available for special needs populations including those with Post- Traumatic Stress Disorder and spinal cord injury.
-The new SLVHCS is under construction.

 New Orleans Site Leader